-Despite countries having different standards, one thing can be agreed upon; that all the measures undertaken by various countries are for the safety of the cyclists.
+Despite countries having different bike helmet certification standards, one thing can be agreed upon; that all the measures undertaken by various countries are for the safety of the cyclists.
 Most of the helmet features are nearly the same despite varying standards.
 One more thing that can be agreed on is that heads don’t bounce, and as such everyone should wear a helmet!